 Tips for making Granita

 Granitas are all about flavor and texture.
-Once you’ve made them a few times, you’ll get a feel of how chunky you like them to be.
-If you like a less chunky version be sure to puree it longer in the food processor.
-This is a dessert that encourages experimentation.
+Once you've made them a few times, you'll feel how chunky you like them to be.
+If you want a less chunky version, puree it longer in the food processor.
+But, again, this is a dessert that encourages experimentation.

-to be on the chunkier side, because it’s what makes them so distinctly different from sorbet, sherbet, or ice cream.
+To be on the chunkier side, it's what makes them so distinctly different from sorbet, sherbet, or ice cream.

-If you want to add some creaminess to this frozen dessert, top it with fresh whipped cream.
-I absolutely love to combine this granita with fresh mint whipped cream.
-My husband loves it when I cut in fresh strawberries.
+To add creaminess to this frozen dessert, top it with fresh whipped cream.
+I love to combine this Granita with fresh mint whipped cream.
+Also, my husband loves it when I cut in fresh strawberries.

 Tip: If you like strawberries.
-Simply sprinkle a little sugar over some fresh strawberries just before serving.
+Sprinkle a little sugar over some fresh strawberries just before serving.
 It will draw out the liquid and enhance the natural strawberry flavors.

-A pinch of salt is optional, but I think it goes a long way to enhance the natural flavors.
+A pinch of salt is optional, but I think it greatly enhances the natural flavors.

-Cut the amount of watermelon in half and replace it with an equal amount of fresh strawberries.
+Cut the watermelon in half and replace it with an equal amount of fresh strawberries.
 Add lemon and granulated sugar and proceed as before.

-If you’re trying to reduce the tartness, look for Meyer’s lemons.
-Meyer’s lemons are a smaller, sweeter type of lemon (a cross between a lemon and a mandarin orange) that have orange undertones.
+If you're trying to reduce the tartness, look for Meyer's lemons.
+Meyer's lemons are a smaller, sweeter type of lemon (a cross between a lemon and a mandarin orange) with orange undertones.

-Finally, add your watermelon granita to a glass of cold Rosé enjoy. 😉
+Finally, add your watermelon granita to a glass of cold Rosé and enjoy. 😉

 More Summer Favorites